 Once notified of evacuation field personnel will leave the work area immediately by the shortest route possible and assemble at the predetermined muster point located upwind of, and at a safe distance from the work area.
 Ribbons or other visible wind direction indicators will be installed in the work areas to indicate current wind conditions.
 The location of the predetermined muster point(s) will be based upon the prevailing wind direction in the area.
 The location will be determined in advance of each work activity and will be identified to field personnel during the daily tailgate safety meeting.
 All assembly points will be at a safe distance from the emergency situation.
 In the event that refuge must be taken, the contractor SSO will direct personnel to a specific muster point location.
-A map showing the site muster points are listed below:
+A map showing the site muster points and emergency evacuation route is provided in Figure 4.
+The project muster points are listed below: